the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Connectivity.rst

 From this page you can initiate an operation which will download data from The Allen Mouse Brain Connectivity Atlas.
 See http://connectivity.brain-map.org

-This feature is available only if AllenSDK is installed.
-TVB does not package it.
 This operation needs an internet connection and it will take many minutes to complete.
-It will produce a Connectivity and a brain Volume.
+It will produce a Structural Connectivity in TVB format and a compatible brain Volume object.

+Check the Project --> Operations page to see when the import from Allen is done.
+You can also find your resulted Connectivity in Project --> Data Structure area.